 Sarah graduated from Lawrence University in 2017 with a Bachelor of Music in Oboe Performance (Pi Kappa Lambda) and a Bachelor of Arts degree in psychology (Psi Chi National Honors Society).
-While at Lawrence, she was a student of Howard Niblock and Andrea Hixon and has been studying improvisational music with Matt Turner.
-She also studied under Robert Stephenson while at the Sewanee Summer Music Festival in Sewanee, Tenn.
+While at Lawrence, she was a student of Howard Niblock and Andrea Hixon and studied improvisation under Matt Turner.
+Sarah has attended festivals such as the Silkroad Global Musician Workshop and the Sewanee Summer Music Festival in Sewanee, TN, where she studied with Robert Stephenson.
+She also studied with Christopher Redgate while studying abroad in London, UK.
 Sarah is a recipient of the Conservatory Trustee and Community Engagement Scholarships and the Edwin H. Olson Award in Human Services.

 Since graduating, Sarah released an album with her ambient/soundscape duo, Cloth.
 The album, “settle, repose” was originally inspired by sound recordings she made while studying abroad in London.
 The album was a collaboration with composer Jason Koth.
 She also recorded for Koth’s solo project, The Midlands, and collaborated with guitarist, composer and songwriter Sam Genualdi for the release of his debut album, “Looking Through the Glass.”
 Recently, Sarah participated in the 2019 Minnesota Fringe Festival with Painitng the Room.